bxparks/AceTMI/README.md

 };
 ```

-The internal size of the `SoftTmiInterface` object is just 3 bytes, and the size
+The internal size of the `SimpleTmiInterface` object is just 3 bytes, and the size
-of the `SoftTmiFastInterface` is even smaller at 0 bytes, so we do not save much
+of the `SimpleTmiFastInterface` is even smaller at 0 bytes, so we do not save much
 memory by storing these by reference.
 But storing the `mTmiInterface` as a
 reference causes an unnecessary extra layer of indirection every time the
 `mTmiInterface` object is called.
 In almost every case, I recommend storing the